hyosung11/Launch-School/Courses/journal.md

 13:12 In SPOT Study Session with Antonina

 14:30 Tired right now.
 I want to review the practice problems before I get ready to ref.
 My legs feel tired.
 I think I'm going to study sitting down after I check REI for my stuff.

+## 20210901 수요일

+10:30 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 4 > Assignment 11.
+Practice Problems 10 ~ 11
+   * [x] 2.
+SPOT Study Session with Antonina
+   * [ ] 3.
+Read *A Mind for Numbers* { 17 } | Test Taking
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 21 | How to Lose Fat with Science-Based Tools

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 4 > Assignment 12.
+Lesson 4 Quiz 1
+   * [ ] 2.
+Algorithm Writing Clinic
+   * [ ] 3.
+Read *A Mind for Numbers* { 17 } | Test Taking
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 22 | Science & Tools for Muscle Growth, Increasing Strength & Muscular Recovery

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I slept in this morning again and didn't study before breakfast.
+We got the kids off to school for the first day.
+I have a couple of free hours until they return from their minimum day and then I need to supervise them in the afternoon.

+10:39 Do my correspondence and then work on Lesson 4 Quiz 1.

+11:15 Correspondence took thirty minutes.
+Now I want to take a break before starting the quiz.

+11:41 Feeling some resistance to taking the quiz, but I'm going to bite the bullet and do it now.